wix-incubator/angular-tree-control/README.md

 - treecontrol: the treeview element.
 - element content: the template to evaluate against each node for the node label.
 - tree-model : the tree data on the $scope.
 This can be an array of nodes or a single node.
+- options : different options to customize the tree control.
-- node-children : the name of the property of each node that holds the node children.
-Defaults to 'children'
+  - nodeChildren : the name of the property of each node that holds the node children.
+Defaults to 'children'.
+  - dirSelection : are directories (nodes with children) selectable?
+If not, clicking on the dir label will expand and contact the dir.
+Defaults to true.
-- on-selection : function to call on the current $scope on node selection
+- on-selection : function to call on the current $scope on node selection.
-- selected-node : parameter on the $scope to update with the current selection
+- selected-node : parameter on the $scope to update with the current selection.

 ## Reference